fusioncharts/dev_centre_docs/getting-started/jquery/rendering-different-charts-using-jquery.md

 ---
-title: Rendering different Charts | FusionCharts
+title: Render Charts Using JQuery | FusionCharts
 description: Rendering Different Charts in jQuery with FusionCharts.
 Streamline data visualization in your web projects.
 Check out our website for more info.
 heading: Rendering Different Charts
 ---